kaanberke/mnist_GA/README.md

 ## Getting Started

-Download a python interpeter preferable a version beyond 3.0.
-Install the prerequisute libraries given above,and make sure you have the correct version of **TensorFlow**.
+Download a python interpreter preferable a version above 3.0.
+Install the prerequisite libraries given above,and make sure you have the correct version of **TensorFlow**.
 Also certain hardware and software requirements like good **Nvidia GPU** and **(CUDA+CUDNN)** respectively are required.
 Then run genetic.py in your system to train the model and save it.
 Then run predict.py to see the output in the format given below.

 ```
 $ genetic.py